DeskConnect/DCImagePickerController/README.md

 # DCImagePickerController

 `DCImagePickerController` is a drop-in replacement for `UIImagePickerController` that supports selecting multiple items.
 It is styled after, and nearly identical to, the `UIImagePickerController` found in iOS 7 and above.
-It uses `Photos.framework`.
+Because it depends on `Photos.framework`, `DCImagePickerController` requires iOS 8.

 ## Example Usage